TildeAsterisk/tildeasterisk.github.io/About.md

 <p style="font-size:10em; font-weight:bold; text-align:center;margin:0;" ><a href="https://TildeAsterisk.com" class="hover-underline" style="text-decoration:none; color:inherit; font-weight:bold;">~*</a></p>
 **Tilde Asterisk** is a pseudonym made up of two simple symbols: the tilde (~) and the asterisk (\*).
 Put together as **~\***, they form a kind of visual name, first name, last name.
 It’s an alias, a symbolic identity, a signature and a logogram; It’s clean and a little cryptic.
 Blending the precision of written language with the abstraction of visual symbolism.
 Just two characters, but they say a lot.
+# History
+**2016 — Kendo Duel**
+The story begins with the release of [_Kendo Duel_](Projects/Kendo_Duel), the first mobile game developed and published under what would become the Tilde Asterisk name.
+Built in Unity and programmed in C#, the game featured ragdoll-like physics-based sword combat.
+Its unpredictable and often comedic gameplay laid the foundation for a unique design style focused on physical interaction and expressive movement.

+**2018 — Floppy Sprinter**
+[_Floppy Sprinter_](Projects/Floppy_Sprinter) followed as a ragdoll physics-based sprinting game, also released on the Google Play Store.
+Continuing the theme of humour and dynamic physics, it embraced chaotic motion and added another title to the growing indie game catalogue.

+**2020 — Tilde Asterisk Established**
+Tilde Asterisk took shape with the launch of ***TildeAsterisk.com***, which became a bit of a developers log the previous games were republished under a unified brand.
+This marked the beginning of its public presence.
+Since then, [**~\***](https://TildeAsterisk.com) has undergone multiple design evolutions and creative shifts.
+Exploring projects across software, electronics, and clothing; Tilde Asterisk continues to grow as a dynamic, multidisciplinary venture.
+Always evolving, always in motion.

+**2022 — Physicanim ~\***
+Released as an open-source toolkit for the Unity Asset Store, [_Physicanim ~*_](Projects/Physicanim) is an advanced active ragdoll system for Unity.
+Designed to work seamlessly with humanoid models and Mixamo animations, it allows developers to create physics-driven procedural animation with just one click. _Physicanim_ makes it easy to animate ragdolls and create complex, expressive characters; Merging technical flexibility with artistic control.
+## The Logogram '~\*'
+A **logogram** is a written character that represents an entire word or phrase rather than a single sound.
+Unlike alphabetic characters, which are phonetic, logograms convey meaning directly.
+The combination **~\*** functions as a **personal logogram**, a compact symbolic representation of the name **Tilde Asterisk**.
 ### The Tilde '**~**'
 The **tilde (~)** is a typographic symbol with various uses across different contexts.
 Its visual form, a small wave, has led it to be informally associated with variation, approximation, or informal tone in digital communication.
 - In **linguistics**, it appears in Spanish as part of the letter “ñ,” indicating a palatal nasal sound.